Brabho/FrontEnd/README.md

 ## Description
 This is for frontend development.

-Its a mini library for developer.
+Its a mini & basic library for developer.

-Quite basic but useful.
+Pure Css and JavaScript.

+No other library or framework.

+Useful, Powerful, LightWeight & Fast

 ## License
 (C) 2015